anstmichaels/emopt/docs/source/index.rst

 ..
-EMOpt documentation master file, created by sphinx-quickstart on Sun Nov  5 22:02:02 2017.
+EMopt documentation master file, created by sphinx-quickstart on Sun Nov  5 22:02:02 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to EMOpt's documentation!
+Welcome to EMopt's documentation!
 =================================

 .. toctree::